The Signature Study: Synaptic Imaging and Network Activity in Treatment Resistant Depression

 - Visit 1: A screening visit to assess if you are suitable for the study

-- Visits 2, 6 & 10: 3 x study days where you will have an MRI scan and an EEG scan to assess brain function and activity as well as completing tasks and questionnaires assessing your memory, concentration, and mood.
+- Visits 2, 6 & 10: You will have an MRI scan and an EEG scan to assess brain function and activity as well as completing tasks and questionnaires assessing your memory, concentration, and mood.
 Each study day will last up to 7 hours with breakfast and lunch being provided.

-- Visits 3-5 and 7-9: 6 x infusion days where you will receive 3 x intravenous infusion of active placebo and 3 x intravenous infusions of ketamine interspersed with a study day.
-The order that the 2 sets of infusions are given could be ketamine followed by active placebo; the order is randomly assigned to you.
+- Visits 3-5 and 7-9: You will receive 3 x intravenous infusion of active placebo and 3 x intravenous infusions of ketamine.
+The order that the 2 sets of infusions are given could be ketamine followed by active placebo or the other way around; the order is randomly assigned to you.
 Each infusion day will last up to 5 hours with breakfast or lunch being provided.

 - Visits 11: A follow up visit with some short questionnaires and health checks.